-Sturt Football Club was formed in 1901 and in the past 118 years has won 15 league premierships, been in numerous grand finals, won many other lower grade premierships, has had numerous Magarey Medallists and other award winners and above all has been a fixture in the local community.
+Sturt Football Club was formed in 1901 and has won 15 league premierships, been in numerous grand finals, won many other lower grade premierships, has had numerous Magarey Medallists and other award winners and above all has been a fixture in the local community.

 Please ensure that your loved ones have been taken care of and once this has been done your bequest to Sturt Football Club can take a number of forms –